MINNESOTA

 Former Chair of the FEC, Brad Smith, Coming to Minnesota October 26: Election Law and Political Speech

-Brad Smith You are invited to a dinner on October 26th with Brad Smith.
-Mr. Smith is the former chairman of the Federal Communications Commission or FEC—he will be here to talk about Citizens United and the state of political speech and election law.
+You are invited to a dinner on October 26th with Brad Smith.
+Mr. Smith is the former chairman of the Federal Elections Commission or FEC—will be here to talk about Citizens United vs. FEC and the state of political speech and election law.
 Given the uproar caused by Target’s contribution to MN Forward and an on-going lawsuit against Minnesota’s latest disclosure rules, it should be an interesting and informative evening.
 The event is at the Double Tree in St. Louis Park from 6:30-8:30pm and the charge is $30.
-You can RSVP at info@mnfreemarketinstitute.org
+We are co-sponsoring the event with the Center of the American Experiment (CAE), the Institute for Justice and the Federalist Society (now known as the “Fearless Foursome”).

 Here is an interesting article and interview with Smith: http://reason.com/blog/2010/05/11/former-fec-chair-brad-smith-on